The filing deadline to appear on the May 17th Primary Election ballot has passed. However, you can still become an elected PCP this May.

-Precinct Committee Persons are voted on locally and represent precincts of 250 registered voters.
+Precinct Committee Persons are the building blocks of the Democratic Party of Oregon.
+They are voted on locally and represent precincts of 250 registered voters.
 But there are additional responsibilities, powers and opportunities vested in these grassroots elected officials.

 PCPs are the critical driving force behind registering voters, getting out the word on candidates, and helping Democrats understand the party’s structure, process, and platform.
 They are the people who go out, walk neighborhoods, and connect with and activate progressive Oregonians, by talking to independent, unaffiliated, and Democratic voters alike.
 These are completely volunteer positions with time commitment and responsibilities largely set by each PCP individually.

 - Decide local party leadership

 - Have a voice and vote in filling state legislative vacancies

 - Help with the operations of local parties